grandeurdev/arduino-sdk/README.md

 Device myDevice;

 void parmsUpdatedCallback(JSONObject updatedParms) {
-  // When parms update occurs on the Cloud, this function extracts the updated value of
+  // When parms update occurs on Grandeur, this function extracts the updated value of
   // state, and sets the corresponding pin.
   Serial.println("Parms update occurred!\n");
   int state = updatedParms["state"];